|Responsible Unit:||Office of Registration and Records|

 Restrictions on Auditing Courses

 Auditing of courses in international education, internships, field placements, or those that include patient/client contact or exposure to hazards, will not be permitted.
 Students will not be required to register as auditors of courses in which they have an extended registration because of an "I" or "PR" pending completion.
 These restrictions will be checked at the time the Agreement to Audit a Course form is submitted.
-Students are not permitted to obtain "credit by examination" for courses that they have previously audited at The College at Brockport.
+Students are not permitted to obtain "credit by examination" for courses that they have previously audited at SUNY Brockport.

 Voiding the Auditing Agreement to Register

 Prior to the late add deadline for any semester, an auditor is permitted to officially register for the course subject to College policies on admission, payment of tuition and fees, and the deadlines for adding and late adding courses.
 No official registration for courses is possible after the semester's deadline for late adds.
 Official registration for the course automatically voids any auditing agreement for that semester.

 Other Policies that Apply to Auditors

 Persons auditing courses are subject to the Codes of Student Social Conduct, the College policy on disruptive behaviors and the policy on academic dishonesty.